ruthlee/NYT_Analysis/talk_notes/business_9_18.md

     - Publisher decides what frequency of ads should be guaranteed bidders and auction winners
     - Because price is more flexible for an auction with less information (wider margin) you'll have a thicker market; more people will participate.
 If you have an auction with more info, your margins will be tighter and you'll have fewer people interested (who may be willing to pay more) -- price is not fixed.
         - I'd expect more information to lead to a thicker market, which then narrows margins.
 However, this pre-assumes that people all want to participate in all auctions.
 But there's no benefit for an advertiser to participate in an auction for someone who is not in the target audience.
 More information is not necessarily better.
 (In the market, market makers get commission for every trade they can put to market).
+- Click-through rate and conversion rate must be compared to benchmark
+    - does collective value of ads lead to impression?
+Which ads have most effect?
+- ATTRIBUTION: what is the right value to assign to each ad?
+    - last-click attribution: only last click gets attributed
+    - uniform attribution: all ads touched are equally attributed
+    - logistic attribution: increments of attribution based on logistic regression
+- Must understand attribution value to understand how much to bid for each ad
+    - media mixed modeling
+- Auction design?
+- supply side and demand side algorithmic support to provide pricing for publishers and for auction bidders
+- Advertisers must optimize their campaigns
+    - Dynamic programming/ learning on the fly to interact in many auctions